rikhuijzer/PrecompileSignatures.jl/README.md

 ```

 In other words, this package cannot easily extract all types mentioned in the union in this case.

+## By how much does this package reduce the time to first X?

+Depends on the package.
+The more signatures a package has with concretely typed arguments, the more `precompile` directives can be added.
+Next, the better the types inside the methods can be infered, the more performance can be gained from adding the directives.
+As an indication, in this package the time for the first `@time @eval precompilables(PrecompileSignatures)` is reduced by 0.3 seconds (-15%) and 134 MiB allocations (-19%).
+In [`Pluto.jl`](https://github.com/fonsp/Pluto.jl), the compile time benchmark is 3 seconds faster (-3%) and 1.6 GiB allocations (-47%).
+Both these numbers are obtained with Julia 1.8-beta3.

 ## How dow does this package compare to SnoopCompile?